ecnusse/Hydrangea/README.md

 It contains:

-A collection of defects in these projects (involves 100 projects),containing
+A collection of defects in these projects (involves 100 projects), containing
    1. the defect type and its detailed explanation
    2. the exact file and source-code line location of the defect
    3. the consequences of defect